lumeland/blog/posts/lume-3.2.0.md

 ## `watcher.dependencies` option

 The Lume file watcher detects changes in your files in order to rebuild the site with the new content.
-Note that only the files that have changed are reloaded, which is way faster than reloading all files every time something changes.
+An important aspect is that only the changed files are reloaded, which is way faster than reloading all files every time something changed.
 This works great in 99% of the cases, but there are some edge cases where we need to say Lume to reload a file when another file has changed.

 As an example, let's say you have some data stored in a SQLite database and you want to expose some of its data to your pages using a `_data.ts` file: